 Webinar: “Will More Women Join Politics in the 2020 Myanmar Elections?”
 (30 June 2020).
 In this webinar organized by Knowledge for Democracy Myanmar (K4DM), Netina Tan (McMaster) and Erik Martinez Kuhonta (McGill) presented on women’s political engagement and parliamentary representation in Myanmar’s upcoming elections.

 Webinar: “What does Myanmar’s Peace Process Mean for the 2020 Elections?”
 (9 June 2020).
 In a talk organized by Global Affairs Canada, IDRC, and Knowledge for Democracy Myanmar (K4DM), Netina Tan (McMaster) and Kai Ostwald (UBC) presented on the political representation of ethnic minorities and women in Myanmar’s elections.
 They explored challenges and possibilities for inclusion in the upcoming 2020 elections, discussing factors including the electoral system, party composition, geographic concentration of ethnic groups, and malapportionment.

 Working Paper 1 Published (April 2020).
 The first working paper for the EMRef-IDRC project was published, titled “Party Building and Candidate Selection – Promoting Gender Equality in Myanmar”.
 This paper investigates why politics in Myanmar remain male-dominated, drawing from data collected in 72 interviews with members from nine political parties to provide recommendations.
-Click here to access the paper.
+Access Working Paper 1 online.

 Elite Interview Trainings (October 2018).
 To prepare the EMRef team and the stipendiaries to conduct 70 elite interviews in Dec 2018-Jan 2019, Paul and Netina conducted two days of interview training at EMRef focusing on interview objectives, questions, protocols, transcriptions, translation, data storage and security problems in the field.